myllynen/rhel-performance-guide/README.md

 are provided to help the reader to understand whether a tunable might be appropriate and helpful for a particular system.

-Do *not* blindly apply any tunable on production systems!
+Do *not* blindly apply any tunable on production systems without fully understand what it is about!

 ## Process Monitoring